Close Menu

 Conclusion

 How to get to Bhutan requires more planning than most trips, but the experience is worth it.
-You’ll fly into Paro from one of the gateway cities, with your tour operator handling most details.
+You’ll fly into Paro from gateway cities with your tour operator handling most details.

-Yes, the costs are higher than in many Asian destinations.
-But remember what you’re getting: a preserved culture, protected environment, and an experience that few other places offer.
+Yes, costs are higher than many Asian destinations, but you’re getting a preserved culture, protected environment, and an experience few places offer.

-If Bhutan is on your list, don’t let the planning process stop you.
-Work with a good tour operator, give yourself time to book flights and process visas, and prepare for something special.
+If Bhutan is on your list, don’t let planning stop you.
+Work with a good tour operator and give yourself time to book flights and process visas.

 Frequently Asked Questions